State's new coronavirus deaths cut in half in one day to 62; cases rise by 3,573

 Florida is in fifth place in the United States.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of 123 deaths Fridat after a state-record 324 on Aug.
-11, for a total of 14,713.
-California reported 91 new deaths and is in third place overall with 14,812, just 99 ahead of Texas.
+Texas is in fourth place with the addition of a U.S.-high 135 deaths after a state-record 324 on Aug.
+11, for a total of 14,848.
+California reported 100 new deaths and is in third place overall with 14,912, just 64 ahead of Texas.

 State and county increases represent fatalities received by the state Friday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 105 on Aug.
 21.

-In a state report Friday, 139 deaths were added from the last day's report and none removed after determining they weren't related to COVID-19.
+In a state report Saturday, 65 deaths were added from the last day's report and 3 removed after determining they weren't related to COVID-19.

 Miami-Dade rose to 3,055, which is 173 more in one week.
 Broward increased to 1,319 with a rise of 40 in one week.
 St. Lucie has risen by 7 deaths in one week compared with Martin by 5, Indian River by 5 and Okeechobee by 2.

-Palm Beach County's death count is higher than 23 states, including Iowa with 1,260 after adding 9 and Wisconsin with 1,238 after gaining 7.
+Palm Beach County's death count is higher than 23 states, including Iowa with 1,264 after adding 3.

 Pinellas rose by 1 to 721 deaths in fourth place and Hillsborough remained at 604 in fifth place.
 Polk went up by 2 to 507 in sixth and Lee stayed at 459.